mongodb/mongo/src/mongo/db/s/README_new.md

 > This is work in progress and some sections are incomplete

 # Sharding Architecture Guide
-This page contains details of the code architecture of the MongoDB Sharding system.
-It is intended to be used by engineers on the core server, with some sections being more appropriate for sharding engineers.
+This page contains details of the source code architecture of the MongoDB Sharding system.
+It is intended to be used by engineers working on the core server, with some sections containing low-level details which are most appropriate for new engineers on the sharding team.

 It is not intended to be a tutorial on how to operate sharding as a user and it requires that the reader is already familiar with the general concepts of [sharding](https://docs.mongodb.com/manual/sharding/#sharding), the
 [architecture of a MongoDB sharded cluster](https://docs.mongodb.com/manual/sharding/#sharded-cluster),